DarshanChetty/st10226392POE/README.md

 Developer Info
 This application was developed by Darshan Chetty.
 For questions or technical support, please contact Darshan at st10226392@vcconnect.edu.za.
 Admin
 To contribute to this project, please submit a pull request on the GitHub repository.
-For any administrative inquiries, please contact the project manager at st10226392
+For any administrative inquiries, please contact the project manager at st10226392@vcconnect.edu.za.

+Changelog
+Version 1.0 (2023-07-04):
+Features include creating recipes, managing ingredients and steps, scaling quantities, resetting quantities, and clearing recipes.
+GUI built using Windows Presentation Foundation (WPF).
+Added colours to enhance the visual appeal of the GUI.
+Implemented a menu system for easy navigation.
+Utilized classes and methods effectively, including the use of properties.
+Used arrays and lists for managing collections.
+Added comments throughout the code for improved readability.
+Improved warning system for recipe calorie counts.

+Code Attribution
+This program was developed using the C# programming language and follows the object-oriented programming paradigm.
+It utilizes the Windows Presentation Foundation (WPF) framework to provide a graphical user interface (GUI) for a more intuitive user experience.

+To use the application, follow these steps:

+1.Open the program and navigate through the graphical user interface (GUI).
+2.Begin by creating a new recipe by clicking on the "New Recipe" button.
+3.Provide the necessary details for the recipe, including ingredients and steps, in the designated input fields.
+4.Once a recipe is created, you can manage it using various options available in the GUI.
+5.Use buttons or menus to access functions like scaling ingredient quantities, resetting quantities, or clearing a recipe.
+6.Follow the instructions and prompts displayed on the screen to interact with the program and manage your recipes.
+7.The GUI will show the total calorie count of each recipe, and if a recipe's total calorie count exceeds 300, the application will notify you.